History of Lefkada

 Present

 The future for Lefkada remains poised between the demands of tourism and the needs of the islanders.
 The island is now linked into the motorway network of Greece and the Balkans.
 Along the coasts and overlooking hills many villas are being built, but arguably infrastructure (water, waste management, and roads) lag behind.
 The interior is being restored more slowly, but perhaps the slow way is better.
 Hopefully Lefkada will retain its unique charms despite these challenges.
-We believe hiking and other sustainable tourism will help.
+We believe hiking and other sustainable tourism will help – both giving more for visitors and preserving Lefkada’s unique history and culture.